-4. Take your job as a stay at home mom seriously.
+4. View being a stay at home mom as a job.

 While you may not have an official job with a paycheck, you have the MOST important job of your life, and you need to start thinking of it that way.

 Treat your role as a stay at home mom as a job (that you love).